trodi/electron-splashscreen/README.md

 Ideally, your application loads instantaneously.
 However, some applications are larger and/or may be running on a slower machine, causing the load to take longer.
 If the application is taking a bit to load, `electron-splashscreen` will appear so the user knows the application is loading, but can't interact with a partially loaded application.

-`electron-splashscreen` is simple to incorperate, while allowing you the freedom to customize with any look, feel, and functionality.
+`electron-splashscreen` is simple to incorporate, while allowing you the freedom to customize with any look, feel, and functionality.

 *No external dependencies.*